avielrs/avielrs.github.io/_posts/2021-01-05-NLP Methods.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; He is --> To be <br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; They were --> To be <br>

-**Note:** In lemmatization, the part of speech (pos) needs to be defined.
+**Note:** In NLTK lemmatization, the part of speech (pos) needs to be defined.
 In the example above, I define the pos as "v" for verb.
 If the pos parameter is not specified, then the default is set to NOUN.<br>

 ### Complex verbs in NLTK Lemmatizer
 Has the capability to identify base words from complex verbs.
 See example below: